PatrickAIlab/PatrickAIlab.github.io/index.md

 # The AI Design Lab at Shanghai

-AI Design Lab is part of the Microelectronic School at [Fudan Unversity](https://sme.fudan.edu.cn/) and [PhotoIC](http://photonic-tech.com/).
-Our research aims to design, develop and apply novel and robust data-driven, computational approaches that will accelerate the diffusion of genomics.
-Our research is dedicated to all freedom-loving people around the world, to the people of Ukraine who fight for our freedom.
+Welcome to the AI Design Lab at [Fudan Unversity](https://sme.fudan.edu.cn/), a dynamic research facility at the forefront of the intersection between AI and design.
+Situated within the prestigious Fudan University in Shanghai, China, our lab is dedicated to exploring and applying AI technologies in various design domains.
+With a focus on depth information, 2D and 3D computer vision, 3D reconstruction, object detection, and reinforcement learning, our lab aims to push the boundaries of AI-driven design applications.

 <!-- section break -->